Intensive outpatient programs (IOPs) treat substance abuse disorders, mental health conditions, and provide ongoing recovery.

 - SMART Recovery

 The relationships between clients and their peers are vital to building a solid support system.
 Twelve-step programs are encouraged but not required.
 Group therapy is also valuable because it allows people to get feedback in a comforting, trusting environment.

 We also work with family members to help plan for long-term recovery.

 Start your admission

 Let’s get your admission going with one of our confidential representatives.

 Intensive outpatient care offers structure, care, and treatment while allowing for the needs of daily life.
-Many people have responsibilities and are unable to be in long term inpatient care.
-Others need to continue care and benefit from the continued structure and stability IOP provides on top of daily routines and schedules.
+Many people have responsibilities and are unable to be in long-term inpatient care.
+Others need to continue care and benefit from the structure and stability IOP provides on top of daily routines and schedules.

 A full continuum of care spanning weeks to months is the true recommended course of action for those with substance abuse and mental health concerns.
-Longer term treatment is always beneficial wherever possible, but intensive outpatient rehab provides a bridge to services for those who need more freedom and flexibility in treatment.
+Longer-term treatment is beneficial wherever possible, but intensive outpatient rehab provides a bridge to services for those who need more freedom and flexibility in treatment.

 The Recover Team offers intensive outpatient programs tailored to your specific needs and treatment objectives.
 If you are unsure about what level of care suits you, call our confidential counselors to discuss your recovery, verify your insurance benefits, and choose a course of care that works for you.